vinaya-class/vinaya-class.github.io/src/15-arguments-2.md

 ## Pc 54, Disrespectful after admonition

-Different offences for showing disrespect:
+Different offenses for showing disrespect:

-When the admonition is related to a specific rule in the Vinaya (i.e. any rule laid down by the Buddha), the offence is *pācittiya*.
+When the admonition is related to a specific rule in the Vinaya (i.e. any rule laid down by the Buddha), the offense is *pācittiya*.

-When the admonition relates to general behaviour of being self-effacing, scrupulous, etc., the offence is *dukkaṭa*.
+When the admonition relates to general behaviour of being self-effacing, scrupulous, etc., the offense is *dukkaṭa*.

 The validity of the admonition is not a factor.